netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

     ... so what?
   - SCION could just drop packets where 4-tuple is the same but remote AS has changed.
+  - SCION could trigger a "double" path validation by changing the port/IP to a made up value and back to the original value.
+    This would trigger two path validations.
+However, at least eventually, the QUIC layer will know the correct remote IP/port.

 ## Padding